 Even the Catholic church believes that “mammismo”, the classic attachment between Italian men and their mothers, is one of the biggest risks to marriage in the country today.

-- They should have read the warning signs…
+And they should have read the warning signs…

-There is a rather nasty blemish on Italy’s political history, in the form of one Benito Mussolini.
+There is a rather nasty blemish on Italy’s political history, in the form of Benito Mussolini.
 But his tyrannous reign might well have been prevented if those responsible for choosing a new leader had just listened to Mussolini’s old school teacher.

 It is alleged that, at the age of 10, the notorious fascist dictator was expelled from a religious boarding school in Italy for stabbing another pupil in the hand with a pencil.